adamxiii13/retail-inventory-automation/README.md

-This is the perfect time to update the README.
-Your application has evolved from a basic data-cleaner into an enterprise-level inventory replenishment engine.
-Tech recruiters and hiring managers look specifically for the kind of complex logic—like dynamic Min/Max thresholds and tiered budget waterfalls—that you just implemented.

-Here is an upgraded, highly professional README that reflects the true scope of your application and your role in streamlining operations for Bryce Valley Hardware.

 Smart Retail Inventory & VMI Engine 🛠️
 A production-ready Streamlit and Pandas web application built to automate hardware store inventory ordering, execute dynamic Min/Max replenishment logic, and enforce strict budget parameters using raw Point-of-Sale data.